Sarohia94/Project-5-Bedside-Tales/README.md

 The admin has CRUD functionality both from the live site and from the Django database via the Django admin page to add, edit or remove books from the site.

 - - -

+## Features

+Below are the main features the user will come across

+1.